apfel

 TokenCounter → real token counts (SDK 26.4)

 Swift 6.3 strict concurrency.
-Three targets: ApfelCore (pure logic, unit-testable), apfel (CLI + server), apfel-tests (pure Swift runner, no XCTest).
-No Xcode required.
+Three targets: ApfelCore (pure logic, unit-testable, also available as a Swift Package product - see docs/swift-library.md), apfel (CLI + server), and apfel-tests (pure Swift runner, no XCTest).

 Build & Test